priyathamkat/style-aware-discriminator/README.md

   <img src="assets/teaser.png">
 </p>

-> Our model discovers various style prototypes from the dataset in an unsupervised manner.
+> Our model discovers various style prototypes from the dataset in a self-supervised manner.
 The style prototype consists of a combination of varioius attributes including (left) time, weather, season, and texture; and (right) age, gender, and accessories.

 > **Paper:** https://arxiv.org/abs/2203.15375